 Refer to Section 3114, Applicants with Medicaid Eligibility, for Medicaid programs appropriate for STAR+PLUS HCBS program financial eligibility status.

 Medicaid eligibility may have already been determined and must be used unless there have been changes in the applicant's financial situation.
 Applicants who currently have Form H1200, Application for Assistance – Your Texas Benefits, on file with the Texas Health and Human Services Commission (HHSC) may not need to complete a new Form H1200.
-The PSU staff must check with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist regarding the need for a new Form H1200.
+PSU staff must check with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist regarding the need for a new Form H1200.

 See Appendix V, Medicaid Program Actions, to determine if a program transfer by MEPD will be required.
 See also Section 3230, Financial Eligibility, for additional information regarding financial eligibility.

 Note: The completion or signing of an application for an applicant or member does not automatically authorize a person to receive protected health information from PSU staff or the managed care organization (MCO) regarding that applicant or member.
-See Section 2119, Personal Representatives, for individuals who may receive or authorize the release of an applicant's or member's individually identifiable health information under Health Insurance Portability and Accountability Act privacy regulations.
+See Section 2119, Personal Representatives, for individuals who may receive or authorize the release of an applicant's or member's individually identifiable health information under Health Insurance Portability and Accountability Act (HIPAA) privacy regulations.

 3113 Transmittal of Form H1200 or Form H1200-EZ